ratpack/ratpack/ratpack-manual/src/content/chapters/60-gradle.md

 ## The 'application' plugin

-Both the `'ratpack'` and `'ratpack-groovy'` plugins also apply the core Gradle [`'application'` plugin](http://www.gradle.org/docs/current/userguide/application_plugin.html).
+Both the `'ratpack-java'` and `'ratpack-groovy'` plugins also apply the core Gradle [`'application'` plugin](http://www.gradle.org/docs/current/userguide/application_plugin.html).
 This plugin provides the ability to create a standalone executable distribution of your software.
 This is the preferred deployment format for Ratpack applications.

 The `'application'` plugin requires the main class (i.e. entry point) of your application to be specified.
-This is preconfigured by the `'ratpack'` and `'ratpack-groovy'` plugins to be the [`RatpackMain`](api/ratpack/launch/RatpackMain.html) and [`GroovyRatpackMain`](api/ratpack/groovy/launch/GroovyRatpackMain.html) respectively.
+This is preconfigured by the `'ratpack-java'` and `'ratpack-groovy'` plugins to be the [`RatpackMain`](api/ratpack/launch/RatpackMain.html) and [`GroovyRatpackMain`](api/ratpack/groovy/launch/GroovyRatpackMain.html) respectively.
 This can be changed if you wish to use a custom entry point (consult the `'application'` plugin documentation).

 ## The 'shadow' plugin

-Both the `'ratpack'` and `'ratpack-groovy'` plugins ship with integration support for the 3rd party [`'shadow'` plugin](https://github.com/johnrengelman/shadow).
+Both the `'ratpack-java'` and `'ratpack-groovy'` plugins ship with integration support for the 3rd party [`'shadow'` plugin](https://github.com/johnrengelman/shadow).
 This plugin provides the ability to create a self-contained "fat-jar" that includes your ratpack application and any compile and runtime dependencies.

-The `'ratpack'` and `'ratpack-groovy'` plugins react to the application of the `'shadow'` plugin and configure additional task dependencies.
+The plugins react to the application of the `'shadow'` plugin and configure additional task dependencies.
-The `'ratpack'` and `'ratpack-groovy'` plugins do not apply the `'shadow'` plugin and, for compatibility reasons, do not ship with a version of the `'shadow'` as a dependency.
+They do not apply the `'shadow'` plugin and, for compatibility reasons, do not ship with a version of the `'shadow'` as a dependency.

 To use the `'shadow'` integration, you will need to include the dependency in your project and apply the plugin.